-PlayStation 2 Classic Series ‘Jak and Daxter’ Coming To PS4
+PlayStation 2 Classic Series ‘Jak And Daxter’ Coming To PS4

 First came Crash Bandicoot, a comeback fans have long waited for.
 And after the positive response that Crash Bandicoot HD Remaster received, Sony follows it up with the return of action-slash-adventure-slash-racing-slash-platform game Jak and Daxter.

 Jak and Daxter was one of the most beloved and quirky games back in 2001 for the PlayStation 2.
 Basically a third-person story-based platformer that mixes puzzle solving and racing into the mix, Jak and Daxter easily became a PlayStation classic that saw a remaster on the PlayStation 3, and now on the PlayStation 4.
 The game follows the story of protagonist Jak in the universe is populated primarily by a humanoid elf-like species.
-Jak travels and gets into a lot of trouble with his sidekick Daxter, and becomes playable for the first time in Jak II.
+Jak travels and gets into a lot of trouble with his sidekick Daxter, who becomes playable for the first time in Jak II.

-Last week, Bryan Pardilla, associate producer from SIEA, announced at the PlayStation Blog that Jak and Daxter will be making a comeback on the PS4 later this year.
+Last week, Bryan Pardilla, the associate producer from SIEA, announced on the PlayStation Blog that Jak and Daxter will be making a comeback on the PS4 later this year.
 All four games in the franchise will be seeing an HD Remaster: Jak and Daxter: The Precursor Legacy, Jak 2, Jak 3, and Jak X: Combat Racing.

 Apart from 1080p support, Jak and Daxter will be optimized to support PS4 Trophies.
 However, despite the popularity of online multiplayer in games nowadays, the Jak and Daxter remasters will not offer this feature.
 You can always just drop by your friend’s house and opt for local splitscreen co-op instead.